x64x2/jjangmyeon/README.md

-# Web Crawler in Go

-This is a simple web crawler implemented in Go.
-It takes a seed URL and a maximum depth as input and then starts crawling the web from the seed URL, following links up to the specified maximum depth.
+This is not a normal web crawler.
+It takes a seed URL and then starts crawling the web from the seed URL, following links up to the specified maximum depth.

 ## Usage